Riki-Oh: The Story of Ricky: Box office

-Riki-Oh received a Category III rating (viewers under 18 not allowed).
-It was one of the first Hong Kong movies to receive such a rating for non-erotic content.
-This rating greatly inhibited the film's ability to make money at the box office.
 The film grossed $2,147,778 HKD in Hong Kong.
-Despite the box office performance, Fan Siu Wong said that the movie was a major hit on rental since many kids who were not allowed to view it in theaters could now rent the film and watch it.
+Despite the box office performance, Fan Siu-wong said that the movie was a major hit in video rental stores, since many kids who were not allowed to view it in theaters could now rent the film and watch it.

 Critical response

 On the aggregator site Rotten Tomatoes, Riki-Oh has an approval rating of 90% by 10 reviews, and with an average rating of 7.1/10.
 Michael Atkinson of The Village Voice called it "a rather astonishing, starkly stylized blood flood set inside a privatized prison."
 Kurt Ramschissel of Film Threat gave the film 5 stars, saying that "the violence comes fast and furious and is just as outrageous and over-the-top as Sam Raimi or Peter Jackson ever were."
 J.R.
 Jones from the Chicago Reader said, "If you can handle the torrent of grisly violence, you'll find yourself royally entertained by this Hong Kong actioner."